AliOding12/File_Encryption_PHP/README.md

 Contributions are welcome!
 Please submit issues or pull requests via GitHub.
 Ensure code follows PSR-12 standards and includes appropriate tests.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.<!-- Initial commit: Set up project with README and .gitignore -->